lyserio/express-billing-block/README.md

 A simple Express (4.0+) middleware for rendering billing pages to your users, directly connected to Stripe.
 Optimized for Bootstrap 4.0.
+The goal is to be a drop-in helper for handling and managing Stripe subscriptions.

 ## Features

-- List of recent invoices
+- [x] List of recent invoices
-- Display alert in case of non-payment
+- [x] Display alert in case of non-payment
-- List active subscription plans
+- [x] List active subscription plans
-- List active cards, update current one
+- [x] List active cards, update current one
--

-*Future*
-- Webhook for handling non-payments
+- [] Webhook for handling non-payments
-- Webhook popups
+- [] Webhook popups
-- Upgrade popups
+- [] Upgrade popups
-- Button disable subscription
+- [] Button disable subscription

 ### Notes